-Let $M(n+1)$ denote the number of triangles in a triangulation of $P_{n+1}$ such that $f_{n+1}$ is distance preserving on each triangle.
+Let $M(n+1)$ denote the number of triangles in a triangulation of $P_{n+1}$ such that $f_{n+1}$ is distance-preserving on each triangle.
 Set

-In this way, we recursively define the construction of $f_n$ and $\eps_n$.
-It goes as follows: \begin{enumerate} \item Choose an arbitrary $\eps_0>0$ and take a piecewise distance preserving map $f_0\:P_0\to\RR^2$, say the one provided by Zalgaller's folding theorem (\ref{thm:zalgaller}). \item Use $\phi_0$, $f_0$ and $\eps_0$ to construct $f_1$. \item Use $f_1$ to construct $\eps_1$. \item Use $\phi_1$, $f_1$ and $\eps_1$ to construct $f_2$. \item Use $f_2$ to construct $\eps_2$. \item and so on.\footnote{The procedure is similar to walking on stairs: you take a right step, which makes it possible to take a left step, which in turn makes it possible to take a right step, and so on.} \end{enumerate}
+In this way, we recursively define $f_n$ and $\eps_n$.
+It goes as follows: \begin{enumerate} \item Choose an arbitrary $\eps_0>0$ and a piecewise distance-preserving map $f_0\:P_0\to\RR^2$, say the one provided by Zalgaller's folding theorem (\ref{thm:zalgaller}). \item Use $\phi_0$, $f_0$ and $\eps_0$ to construct $f_1$. \item Use $f_1$ to construct $\eps_1$. \item Use $\phi_1$, $f_1$ and $\eps_1$ to construct $f_2$. \item Use $f_2$ to construct $\eps_2$. \item and so on.\footnote{The procedure is similar to walking on stairs: you take a right step, which makes it possible to take a left step, which in turn makes it possible to take a right step, and so on.} \end{enumerate}

 It remains to prove the following claim:

 \begin{clm}{} The sequence of maps $f_n\circ\psi_n\:\SS^2\to \RR^2$ converges to a length-preserving map $f\:\SS^2\to\RR^2$. \end{clm}